alafr/SVG-to-PDFKit/README.md

-# SVG-to-PDFKit
+# SVG-to-PDF-LIB
+*WORK IN PROGRESS!*
-Insert SVG into a PDF document created with PDFKit.
+Insert SVG into a PDF document created with PDF-LIB.
+Forked from [SVG-to-PDFKit](https://github.com/alafr/SVG-to-PDFKit), but converted to work with [PDF-LIB](https://github.com/Hopding/pdf-lib) instead.

 ## Install